Llywelyn ap Gruffudd: Marriage and family

-Llywelyn was forced to acknowledge the English king as his sovereign; initially he had refused, but after the events of 1276, Llywelyn was stripped of all but a small portion of his lands.
-He went to meet Edward, and found Eleanor lodged with the royal family at Worcester; after Llywelyn agreed to Edward's demands, Edward gave them permission to be married at Worcester Cathedral.
+Llywelyn agreed with Edward I and was given permission to be married at the door of Worcester Cathedral on 13 October 1278.
+It was a minor ceremony attended by the Kings of Scotland and England, the Earl of Lancaster.
+Eleanor was to die in childbirth on 19 June 1282 after she gave birth to a daughter named Gwenllian.
 A stained glass window exists to this day depicting the wedding of the Prince of Wales and Lady Eleanor.
 By all accounts, the marriage was a genuine love match; Llywelyn is not known to have fathered any illegitimate children, which is extremely unusual for the Welsh royalty.
 (In medieval Wales, illegitimate children were as entitled to their father's property as legitimate children.)